 Medicare typically covers the cost of thyroid tests if a doctor deems them necessary.
-The diagnostic tools allow the healthcare provider to understand if someone has problems with their thyroid gland.
+The diagnostic tools allow the healthcare professional to understand if someone has thyroid gland problems.

 The thyroid gland, located in the neck, produces hormones that regulate metabolism.
 If an individual has a thyroid condition, they may experience weight control issues or cardiovascular complications.